 - Primary server high availability options are still not there in SCCM production version.
 But Primary server DR/HA options are available for SCCM CB technical preview versions.

-High Availability related post by MadOne45 – He talks about multiple improvements in CM2012 like we can have multiple SMS Providers, Management Points, SQL clustering etc….
-More details in the following link.
+High Availability-related post by MadOne45 talks about multiple improvements in CM2012 like having multiple SMS Providers, Management Points, SQL clustering, etc. More details are in the following link.

 You can see useful thoughts on Redundancy by Brian Mason in the following link.
-He talks about the real world experience, how to reduce the impact by spitting the site server roles? etc….
-Note : See the comments part for more details ……
+Does he talk about the real-world experience of reducing the impact by spitting the site server roles?
+Etc. Note: See the comments part for more details.

 1. Can you now restore the DB to a server with a different name in a DR situation?